Regenerative agriculture: Developments (since 2010)

-Several days before the opening of 2022 United Nations Climate Change Conference a report was published, sponsored by some of the biggest agricultural companies.
-The report was produced by Sustainable Markets Initiative an organisation of companies, trying to become climate friendly, established by the king Charles III.
-According to the report, Regenerative agriculture is already implemented on 15% of all cropland.
-Despite it the rate of transition is "far too slow" and must be tripled by the year 2030 for preventing the global temperature to pass the threshold of 1.5 degrees above preindustrial level.
-Agricultural practices must immediately change for not "destroying the planet".
-One of the authors emphasised that “The interconnection between human health and planetary health is more evident than ever before.”
-The authors propose a set of measures for accelerating the transition, like creating metrics for measuring how much the farming is sustainable and pay the farmers who will change their farming mode to more sustainable.
-They want to present their propositions in the summit.
+Several days before the opening of the 2022 United Nations Climate Change Conference, a report was published, sponsored by some of the biggest agricultural companies.
+The report was produced by Sustainable Markets Initiative, an organisation of companies trying to become climate friendly, established by King Charles III.
+According to the report, regenerative agriculture is already implemented on 15% of all cropland.
+Despite this, the rate of transition is "far too slow" and must be tripled by the year 2030 to prevent the global temperature passing the threshold of 1.5 degrees above preindustrial levels.
+Agricultural practices must immediately change in order to avoid the damage that would result.
+One of the authors emphasised that "The interconnection between human health and planetary health is more evident than ever before."
+The authors proposed a set of measures for accelerating the transition, like creating metrics for measuring how much farming is sustainable, and paying farmers who will change their farming practices to more sustainable ones.

 Principles

-There are several individuals, groups, and organizations that have attempted to define what the principles of regenerative agriculture are.
-In their review of the existing literature on regenerative agriculture, researchers at Wageningen University created a database of 279 published research articles on regenerative agriculture.
+Several individuals, groups, and organizations have attempted to define the principles of regenerative agriculture.
+In their review of the existing literature on regenerative agriculture, researchers at Wageningen University created a database of 279 research articles on regenerative agriculture.
 Their analysis of this database found that people using the term regenerative agriculture were using different principles to guide regenerative agriculture efforts.
 The 4 most consistent principles were found to be, 1) enhancing and improving soil health, 2) optimization of resource management, 3) alleviation of climate change, and 4) improvement of water quality and availability.

 Notable definitions of principles

 The organization The Carbon Underground created a set of principles that have been signed on to by a number of non-profits and corporations including Ben & Jerry's, Annie's, and the Rodale Institute, which was one of the first organization to use the term "Regenerative Agriculture".
 The principles they've outlined include building soil health and fertility, increase water percolation and retention, increasing biodiversity and ecosystem health, and reducing carbon emissions and current atmospheric CO2 levels.

-The group Terra Genesis International based in Thailand, and VF Corporation's partner in their regenerative agriculture initiative, created a set of 4 principles, which include:
+The group Terra Genesis International, and VF Corporation's partner in their regenerative agriculture initiative, created a set of 4 principles, which include: